juakali-networks/mip/README.md

 <pre>sudo ./mip/src/mip -j </pre>

-Enables Foreign Agent to send RREQ packet with care of Address to Home Agent on receiving the RREQ packet from Mobile Node
+Enables Foreign Agent to send RREP packet to Mobile NOde on receiving the RREP packet from the Home Agent

-To start the complete process,
+To start the complete process, sends a router solicitation packet from the Mobile Node to the foreign agent, using the command below

 On VM_2 (Mobile Node)

 <pre>sudo ./mip/src/mip -s </pre>

-Mobile Node sends a router solicitation packet to the foreign agent

 If you have questions, comments or need any additional support, contact juakali.networks@gmail.com